 In recent years, many of the announcements have been related to virtual reality, with several brands rolling out high-end or budget rigs capable of running VR.
-This year, there's a focus on 5G, AI, and machine learning alongside laptop and desktop announcements - the best of which we've gathered together below.
+Last time out there was a focus on 5G, AI, and machine learning alongside laptop and desktop announcements.

 AMD revealed its new CPU and GPU hardware products, including the Radeon RX 5700, making it the first 7nm consumer video card, as well as a new 7nm Ryzen 3000 series, with different chip models across the 9, 7, and 5 families, all of which offer PCIe 4.0 and GDDR6 memory support.
 AMD's third-gen Ryzen chips also feature its Zen 2 architecture, double the floating point performance, and double the cache over its last CPUs.